The Feast of Tabernacles, Lighthouses, and Jesus—Light of the World

 In Part One of this article "Waterfalls", I shared about the lessons I learned while on a vacation in Duluth Minnesota which seemed to focus on the theme of water which also corresponded to the current feast of the Jewish Religious calendar called "Tabernacles"

 Jesus—Light of the World

-David Brickner from "Jews for Jesus" explains the relevance of light connected with the observance "Tabernacles" as well as reveals the imagery it displays in terms of the New Testament fulfillment in Christ concerning it.
+David Brickner from "Jews for Jesus" explains the relevance of light connected with the observance of The Feast of Tabernacles and this festival's connection with Jesus's declaration that He is the Light of the World.

 "At the end of the first day of the Feast, the Temple was gloriously illuminated.
 According to the Mishnah (part of the oral tradition of the rabbis), gigantic candelabras stood within the court of the women.
 Each of the four golden candelabras is said to have been 50 cubits high.
 A cubit is somewhere between 18 and 22 inches, so we're talking about candelabras that were about 75 feet tall!
 Each candelabra had four branches, and at the top of every branch there was a large bowl.
 Four young men bearing 10 gallon pitchers of oil would climb ladders to fill the four golden bowls on each candelabra.
 And then the oil in those bowls was ignited.